Black Day Blue Night

 Black Day Blue Night is a 1995 American crime thriller film directed by J. S. Cardone and starring Gil Bellows, Michelle Forbes, Mia Sara, J. T. Walsh, Tim Guinee, and John Beck.

+The film is about two women, Hallie (Sara) and Rinda (Forbes), who pick up a mysterious hitchhiker, Dodge (Bellows), while driving from Utah to Phoenix.
+As Utah State police lieutenant Quinn (Walsh) investigates a robbery-murder linked to a missing $1 million, he becomes entangled with the trio.